 There are also emerging privacy and security issues.
-If you have wearable devices, there are ways reduce exposure by turning the wireless connection off if not needed, avoid wearing the device at night or for long periods and downloading your information infrequently.
+If you have wearable devices, there are ways reduce exposure by turning the wireless connection off if not needed (or on airplane mode), avoid wearing the device at night or for long periods and downloading your information infrequently.

 Wireless Eyewear: Fatal Collision?

 A new 2018 paper, Fatal Collision: Are Wireless Headsets a Risk in Treating Patients?, highlights the potential bodily harm from wearing wireless headsets, augmented reality systems and glass-type eyewear.
 Physicians and other health care workers are also using wireless RF devices, similar to cell phones, around their necks for rapid communication.
 Specific research has not been done on these devices as they are within the FCC guidelines, however all of the research on long and short term non-thermal biological effects at exposures within or below the guidelines would apply.
 Brain cancer, neurologic harm (memory, learning, behavior), eye pathology, reproductive damage and electrosensitivity are included as associated risks found in research.
 See Also MDSafetech- Eye Effects- Scientific Literature

 The market for wearable wireless devices has never been better.
 An untapped but rising economic opportunity targets babies.
 Smart pacifiers, biometric- tracking onesies, teethers with cell phones and Wi Fi enabled cribs to sooth and rock your baby to sleep, are all aimed for convenience.
 Apps can even be built in to remind parents to feed the child on a regular schedule.
 “Smart” baby cribs are designed to give parents more sleep at night, but are they harmful to the developing brain?
 Research indicates that precaution is needed with the use of these devices.
 Studies suggests that if the parents removed their smart meters, put their cell phones on airplane mode and turned off the Wi Fi router at night everyone would enjoy a better sleep.